Owl Ventures, which funds edtech exclusively, just raised $185 million for its second fund

 Pokémon Go’s Halloween event will bring new Pokémon, double candy, and more

 Plenty of investors have broken their picks, trying to find gold in education technology.
-That doesn’t seem to concern the limited partners of Owl Ventures, a three-year-old venture firm that’s focused only on edtech, and which just closed on $185 million — nearly twice the $100 million it raised for its debut fund in $100 million.
+That doesn’t seem to concern the limited partners of Owl Ventures, a three-year-old venture firm that’s focused only on edtech, and which just closed on $185 million — nearly twice the $100 million it raised for its debut fund in 2014.

 What’s the appeal?
 As the firm tells it, there’s never been a better time to harness a wave of innovation happening, from early childhood education to professional learning.